SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Teams.md

      To return to the *Drafts* panel at a later point, click *Drafts* in the header bar of the *List* tab.

 > [!IMPORTANT]
-> After creating a new team, it will not have any members.
+> When a new team is created, it will not have any members.
 Make sure to [add members](#configuring-team-members) in the *Details* panel.

 ## Editing a team